 Once the potatoes are fork tender you're going to drain them, add the butter, and mash 'em up.
 I use a potato masher for this job and do it right in the pot.

-Add the chickpeas to the same pot, right on top of the potatoes, and give them a little mash as well just to break them up a bit.
+Add the chickpeas to the same pot, right on top of the potatoes, and give them a little mish mash as well just to break them up a bit.

-Then you're going to add your chopped herbs, spices, and salt, and give everything a good mix.
+Now you're going to add your chopped herbs, spices, and salt, and give everything a good mix.
 You can taste the mixture at this point, and adjust the seasonings as needed.

-Now you'll use your hands to shape the Chickpea Fritters.
+Use your hands to shape the Chickpea Fritters.
 I find that clean, wet hands are best for this task as the mixture doesn't stick.

 Dunk each chickpea patty into beaten egg, before coating it in breadcrumbs.
 Note - you can skip the egg wash if you want vegan chickpea fritters.

 And then, you're done!
-Hot, crispy, delicious, chickpea fritters.
+Hot, crispy, delicious chickpea fritters.
 You.
 Are.
 Welcome.

 Tips for the best Chickpea Fritters